letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 [tonic](https://crates.io/crates/tonic) is a Rust implementation of gRPC.
 It is composed of three main components: the generic gRPC implementation, the high performance HTTP/2 implementation and the codegen powered by [prost](https://crates.io/crates/prost).

-[tonic-build](https://crates.io/crates/tonic-build) is a development dependency that we use inside our build script (see `build.rs` below) to compile proto files via `prost` and generate service stubs and proto definitiones for use with tonic.
+[tonic-build](https://crates.io/crates/tonic-build) is a development dependency that we use inside our build script (see `build.rs` below) to compile proto files via `prost` and generate service stubs and proto definitions for use with tonic.

 ### pbkdf2 & rand_core